 A heat pump should last between 10 and 30 years, with geothermal units leading the way in longevity.
 In fact, some components of ground-source heat pumps can last even longer.
 Keep in mind that technology may change before your heat pump has worn out, so you may find your heat pump outlasts a technician's ability to service it.
 New technologies may make heat pumps safer or more efficient, so you may wish to keep an eye out for new kinds of heat pumps.

-To learn more about heat pumps, check out the links on the next page for lots more information.
+To learn more about heat pumps, check out the links below for lots more information.